nam2ee/sonic_agent/README.md

 just `cargo run` at root.

-currently, use Claude sonnet 3.7 so u must add api key at ANTHROPIC_API_KEY
+currently, use Claude sonnet 3.7 so u must add api key at ANTHROPIC_API_KEYcaer